apache/lucenenet/websites/site/quick-start/tutorial.md

 <img src='https://lucenenet.apache.org/images/quick-start/tutorial/run-example2.png'>

-If you go back and review the contents of the `title` field for each document you will see the output from running the code does indeed return the only two documents that that contain “open source” in the title field.
+If you go back and review the contents of the `title` field for each document you will see the output from running the code does indeed return the only two documents that that contain "open source" in the title field.

 ### Conclusion - Example 2
-In this Example we saw Lucene.NET’s full text search feature.
+In this Example we saw Lucene.NET's full text search feature.
 But we only scratched the surface.

-It’s the responsibility of the analyzer to tokenize the text and it’s the tokens that are stored in the index as terms.
-In our case we used the `StandardAnalyzer` which removes punctuation, lower cases the text so it’s not case sensitive and removes stop words (common words like “a” “an” and “the”).
+It's the responsibility of the analyzer to tokenize the text and it's the tokens that are stored in the index as terms.
+In our case we used the `StandardAnalyzer` which removes punctuation, lower cases the text so it's not case sensitive and removes stop words (common words like "a" "an" and "the").

 But there are other analyzers we could choose.
-For example the `EnglishAnalyzer` does everything the `StandardAnalyzer` does but also “stems” the terms via the Porter Stemming algorithm.
+For example the `EnglishAnalyzer` does everything the `StandardAnalyzer` does but also "stems" the terms via the Porter Stemming algorithm.
 Without going into the details of what the stemmer does, it provides the ability for us to perform a search and match documents that contain other forms of the word we are searching on.

-So for example if we used the `EnglishAnalyzer` both for indexing our documents and searching our documents then if we searched on “run” we could match documents that contained “run”, “runs”, and “running”.
+So for example if we used the `EnglishAnalyzer` both for indexing our documents and searching our documents then if we searched on "run" we could match documents that contained "run", "runs", and "running".
 And not only that, Lucene.NET contains Analyzers for 100s of other languages besides English.

 Based on what you just learned, I suspect you could find some fun ways to change the code in Example2 to further your experimenting and learning.
 For example you could add other documents with different field values, or use a different Analyzer and see how the results change.